FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/UsingTwinObjects.md

 ---

 # Using Twin Objects
-Twin objects are a useful way to take Verdant instances and dynamically transform them into full gameObjects.
+Twin objects are a useful way to take Verdant instances and dynamically transform them into full gameObjects when needed.
 By using them you can create the illusion of a much higher level of interaction than Verdant can normally support.

 ![A gif showing a VerdantObject with Hosta plants on it.
 The plants have been replaced by twin objects and are being pushed by a ball moving through them.](Media/VerdantTwinObjectHeader.gif "Twin Objects being pushed")

 The basic principle is to replace Verdant instances with gameObjects as the player approaches them.
-Verdant will spawn an instance of the prefab and in the same moment hide its own instance.
-When the player moves out of range the twin is disabled and added back into a pool of twins to be reused when needed, and the GPU instance is shown again.
-If configured correctly the effect is seamless, so the two appear to the player to be one and the same.
+When close, an instance of a specified prefab is placed exactly where the GPU instance is.
+At the same moment the GPU instance is hidden.
+Once the player moves out of range the prefab instance is disabled and placed back into a pool while the GPU instance is activated again.
+When properly set up the effect is seamless.

-## Testing
-An important thing to know is that twin objects are intentionally disabled in edit mode.
-Unless you've customized the editor there's nothing there to interact with them, and most importantly it prevents Verdant from spawning unwanted objects that might accidentally be saved or fill up the hierarchy.
-When everything else renders and animates in the scene view it can be easy to forget that, so take care to always run the game in play mode when testing your changes.

 ## Setting up a type